UU-tracktech/tracktech/CameraProcessor/README.md

   2. Follow the [nvidia install guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) step-by-step to expose your GPU to the docker container.
   3. Make sure the devices in configs.ini are set to 0
   4. Run `docker-compose up` in the root to build the container for deployment.
-  5. Check the logs of your docker container in Docker Desktop to see if it is working properly.
+  5. Check the logs of your docker container in the Docker Desktop to see if it is working correctly.
 - GPU-disabled (can't run GPU code, only start container):
-  1. In the configs.ini change the device value to CPU.
+  1. In configs.ini, change the device value to CPU.
   2. Run `docker-compose up` in the root to build the container for deployment.

 ### Verifying in Docker

-To verify the detection/tracking/re-identifying running inside Docker it is possible to stream to the localhost.
+To verify the detection/tracking/re-identifying is running inside Docker, it is possible to stream to the localhost.
-Add lines the following lines to the docker-compose.yml file inside the root inside the cameraprocessor service:
+Add lines the following lines to the docker-compose.yml file inside the root inside the CameraProcessor service:

 ```cmd
 ports:
     - 9090:9090
 ```

-Set the PROCESSOR_MODE environment variable to: "tornado".
+Set the PROCESSOR_MODE environment variable to "tornado".

-Open the link printed in the console when running `docker-compose up` and the stream will get shown after a bit.
+Open the link printed in the console when running `docker-compose up`, and the stream will get shown after a bit.

 ## Running the tests

-We use Pytest for testing the code which makes it easy to see the coverage.
+We use Pytest for testing the code, which makes it easy to see the coverage.
 We can run the unit tests locally and inside Docker.
-The integration tests can only be run without changing the code inside Docker.
+The runners can only run the integration tests without changing the code inside Docker.

-For Docker, the setup and commands are already included inside the Dockerfile, these do not need any tweaking.
+For Docker, the Dockerfile contains the setup and commands.
+These do not need any tweaking.
-When running the tests locally inside PyCharm make sure the testing library has been set to Pytest for easy development.
+When running the tests locally inside PyCharm, ensure the testing library is set to Pytest for easy development.
 Create a Pytest configuration in PyCharm and test the unit tests folder.

 ## Pylint with PyCharm